Expand your competencies and applied leadership skills to grow as an educational leader for a variety of class and school settings.

 –Chair, Division of Educational Leadership, Policy and Foundations

-- This program admits a cohort of students during the fall semester, every three years.
-The next cohort will begin fall 2020.
-All application materials are due on or before March 15, 2020.
+- This program admits a cohort of students during the summer semester, every three years.
+The next cohort will begin summer 2023.
+All application materials are due on or before January 1, 2023.

 - Visit UMKC’s Catalog for admissions requirements.